-Sheep (Ovine) Wyoming Origin: Certificate of Veterinary Inspection.
+Sheep (Ovine)

 All exhibition sheep must be identified with Approved USDA/APHIS Scrapie identification prior to arrival.

 All market lambs to be slick shorn prior to arrival.
 Lambs must be uncovered (not blanketed) at the inspection.

 Lambs/sheep with active ringworm lesions and/or with active lesions of trichophyton (club lamb fungus) will not be allowed on grounds.